winnieau/takeaway-challenge-redo/README.md

 - Capybara
 - Twilio

-*Note: A big thank you to Parminder who contributed to a large portion of this code, but whose work does not show up in the contributions on Github.
-You can find his github profile [here](https://github.com/ajitsy)
+* Note: A big thank you to [Parminder](https://github.com/ajitsy) who contributed to a large portion of this code, but whose work does not show up in the contributions on Github.